Transfer your interstate vehicle registration

 How to submit your application

-You can submit your completed form with supporting documents at an MVR office.
+You can submit your completed form with supporting documents at a Motor Vehicle Registry (MVR) office.

-You can pay your fee by MasterCard, Visa, BasicsCard, cash or EFTPOS.
+You can pay your registration fee by MasterCard, Visa, BasicsCard, cash or EFTPOS.

 Speak to a MVR customer service officer (8am to 4pm, Monday to Friday) 1300 654 628.